-The South Fork Union School District conducted an analysis of the difference between budgeted and estimated actuals is:16,591.45 and found in action 2.
+The South Fork Union School District conducted an analysis of the difference between budgeted and estimated actuals.
+There was no difference.
+SFUSD conducted an analysis of material differences between Budgeted and Estimated Actual expenditures.
+The total budgeted for the 2021-22 LCAP Goal 2 was \$7,591.73.
+The estimated actual expenditures for 2022-2023 LCAP Goal 2 was \$\$87,591.

-Action 1 was not expended fully due the lower cost for the curriculum purchased.
-Goal 2- Action 2 was not fully implemented due to our school nurse being unavailable for a portion of the school year.
+Action 1 was fully expended for training for staff and an intern Social Worker.

+Action 2 was not fully implemented due to our school nurse being unavailable for a portion of the school year, however the cost was the same as the full portion of the nurse salary is multi-funded. .

 Action 3, was fully expended as expected.

-Action 4 was lower than expected due to the lack of availability to provide the family night.
-Action 5 was more expensive than expected due to increase pricing of the Blackboard communication system.
-Acton 6 was slightly lower than expected due to increased parent participation resulting in less home visits.
+Action 4 was fully expended due to the family dance, Veteran's program, Christmas program, swim night, Open House, and Back 2 School Night.

+Action 5 was more expensive than expected due to increase pricing of the

+Blackboard communication system.

+Acton 6 was slightly higher than expected due to increased fuel costs resulting in fewer home visits.
-Challenges in implementing the goal were the inability to secure a school nurse during a staffing shortage.
-Successes experienced in Goal 2 are the increased parent participation due in part because of the communication system and ability to sustain school psychology services.
-Evidenced by Healthy Kids survey results.